redhat-cop/namespace-configuration-operator/resolved-issues-tracker/resolved-issues-tracker.md

 ### Modified Files
 - `main.go` - Added startup banner and log level configuration
-- `controllers/groupconfig_controller.go` - Template filtering AND/OR logic, unrecognized conditional detection
+- `controllers/groupconfig_controller.go` - Template filtering AND/OR logic, unrecognized conditional detection, refactored to use common reconciler helpers (December 10, 2025)
-- `controllers/namespaceconfig_controller.go` - New predicate, template filtering with AND/OR logic, unrecognized conditional detection
+- `controllers/namespaceconfig_controller.go` - New predicate, template filtering with AND/OR logic, unrecognized conditional detection, refactored to use common reconciler helpers (December 10, 2025)
-- `controllers/userconfig_controller.go` - New predicate, template filtering with AND/OR logic, unrecognized conditional detection
+- `controllers/userconfig_controller.go` - New predicate, template filtering with AND/OR logic, unrecognized conditional detection, refactored to use common reconciler helpers (December 10, 2025)
+- `docs/FEATURES_AND_ISSUES_RESOLUTION.md` - **UPDATED (December 10, 2025)** - Added issue #50 and issue #132 documentation, updated with recent work
 - `Dockerfile` - Version info and log level defaults
 - `PodmanMakefile` - Version detection and build improvements
 - `Makefile` - Version detection in build target